jawadjawid/SportCred/doc/sprint0/process.md

 How did you define priority and/or points of user stories?
 How many rounds of voting (on average) did you need to come to a consensus for the point estimate?

 -We define our priority (high, medium, low) based on what absolutely needs to be implemented for a minimum viable product.
+-We defined the points based on their relativity difficulty with each other.
 -On average we took two rounds of voting to agree on a decision.
 First round to speak our opinions, and second rounds to actually come to a consensus.

 Did you meet in person or online?